Scalp Micropigmentation - the hair loss solution

 Scalp micropigmentation (SMP) is a type of hair restoration treatment for those having experienced hair loss.
 The procedure replicates hair follicles by inserting small deposits of pigment on the scalp, offering the appearance of either a shaven look or a fuller head of hair.
 Other names you may have heard of for this treatment include hair tattoo, medical tattoo and scalp tattoo.

-Scalp micropigmentation – or SMP as it is commonly known – treatments are usually split over three separate sessions, although the actual time can vary depending on the extent of your hair loss, the style you require, and other factors.
+Scalp micropigmentation – or SMP as it is also known – treatments are usually split over 3 separate sessions, although the actual time can vary depending on the extent of your hair loss, the style you require, and other factors.

-During your treatments with Skulltec, micro needles are used to layer pigment dots on your scalp in a process that resembles getting a tattoo.
-But SMP is a highly-technical, specialized process performed by our trained technicians.
+During your treatments, micro needles are used to layer pigment dots on your scalp in a process that resembles getting a tattoo.
+But scalp micropigmentation is a highly-technical, specialized process performed by our trained technicians.
 The tiny “dots” of pigment, placed in the dermal layer of skin, create the illusion of a full head of shaved hair, similar to multiple tiny tattoos.

 During the first session, a tiny wound is created in the skin when each dot is applied.
 A scab heals over the wound and eventually falls away, taking some of the implanted pigment with it.
 Furthermore, the immune system attacks the pigments, causing them to shrink.
 This gradual “fading” of the dots varies from person to person which means you would need multiple sessions to get the required pigment shade.